ramakarl/just_math/math_belief_prop/doc/Notes.md

     that favor the small frustrated regions within a block to move towards a destination point (e.g. the center)

+---

+Entangled elastic constraints.

+Elastic constraints being contraints on configurations that are related to two or more locally frustrated regions with each frustrated region allowed to wander very far from each other.
+A canonical example of this is a self avoiding loop or path in 2d or 3d.
+The number of paths entering a region must be even.
+If a region gets into an arc consistent state but somehow could only resolve to an odd parity boundary, it's only way to resolve that contradiction is to pair up with another region that has the same issue.
+Presumably regions can wander and this is what is meant by elastic, as they might be satisfied locally or even start of local but then have the possibility of moving away from each other.

+They're entangled in a sense because the map will remain frustrated until they eventually wander into each other with the hope of resolution.

+The current snapshot of the code has three ideas to try and take advantage of this observation:

+* Instead of failing outright, allow for partially resolved blocks, biasing the center of mass in a certain direction
+* Weight considered blocks heavier the further away from the rally point the blocks are as the rally point will tend towards a high entropy state
+* Do the above process based on percentage of map completed, preferring it to do it when the map has settled into its cooled entangled phase.

 Glossary
 ---